HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 > **Scenario 3:** A patient is tested for SARS-CoV-2 (COVID19) antigen via rapid immunoassay on February 17, 2021 with result detectable.
 [See an example of a FHIR Bundle representing this.](https://github.com/dvci/vaccine-credential-ig/blob/{{ site.data['git-branch'] }}/examples/Scenario3Bundle.json)

 A laboratory results profile specific to COVID-19 is provided to limit the `code` to a [value set describing COVID-19-specific tests][Covid19LaboratoryTestValueSet].
 Additional disease-specific profiles may be added in the future.
-To represent a disease without a specific set of profiles, implementers SHALL use [InfectiousDiseaseLaboratoryResultObservation] and [InfectiousDiseaseLaboratoryResultObservationDM], which can be used with [VaccineCredentialLaboratoryBundle].
+To represent a disease without a specific set of profiles, implementers SHALL use [InfectiousDiseaseLaboratoryResultObservation] and [InfectiousDiseaseLaboratoryResultObservationDM], which can be used with [VaccinationCredentialLaboratoryBundle].

 ### Approach to constraints in profiles